LSEG-API-Samples/Article.WebsocketAPI.Python.PostingToTREP/README.md

-# WebsocketAPI.Python.PostingToTREP

 # Contributing Data using the Websocket API

 > *"I don't want to learn an API, I just want to publish some data to Refinitiv"*

 During my time on client site, I often come across a class of developer who has no need to consume Refinitiv data.
-They want to contribute a set of values to a RIC (instrument name/symbol) - either for internal or external consumption by other users - but don't want to learn an API in order to contribute the data.
+They are the owners of some internally generated real-time data and they want to share that data - either for internal or external consumption by other users - but don't want to learn an API in order to share the data.

 If you are one of these developers or just want to learn about contributing data to Refinitiv, carry on reading....